lookto/etf-analyzer/README.md

 ### Added or Changed
 - Added the first version of the data crawler, supporting ETFs issued by Xtrackers (dws).
 - Added 206 Xtracker ETFs to be tracked.

-[^1]:
-  When i first googled ORMs for NodeJS, Sequelize seemed to be good.
-If I would start over I would propably lean towards Prisma.
-[^2]:
-  Mainly because I was already familiar with using it since its my daily bread and butter.